-5.1 Individuals will become members of the Association once they hold current NZRC CORE instructor status and have paid in full the relevant membership fee (if any).
+5.1 That individuals will become members of the Association once they hold a current NZ Resuscitation Council CORE Advanced or NLS instructor status and have paid in full the relevant membership fee (if any).

-5.2 CORE Advanced Instructors hold full membership; NZRC Non-Health Professional Instructors and NZRC Newborn Life Support Instructors hold affiliate membership without the right to hold office or vote in association elections.
+5.2 NZ Resuscitation Council CORE Advanced and NLS Instructors hold full membership; NZ Resuscitation Council Non-Health Professional Instructors hold affiliate membership without the right to hold office or vote in the Association elections.

 6.1 Any member who has failed to maintain NZRC instructor status will cease to be a member.

 6.2 If any member has acted in a way that is deemed by the Executive Committee to be harmful to the aims of the Association a recommendation to the Executive may be made that the member be expelled.
 Such recommendation shall require a two-thirds (2/3) majority of a General Meeting.
 The member or organisation concerned must:

 (i) be given written notice of the proposed recommendation and the reasons for it; and

 (ii) be given an opportunity to be heard at the meeting considering the recommendation.

 7.1 The membership fees for each class of membership shall be a sum as the Association shall from time to time at any general meeting determine, and shall be payable at such time and in such manner as the Association in general meeting shall from time to time determine.

 7.2 The fee of any member may be reduced or waived in return for services rendered to the Association.